macarima/hal/README.md

 HAL_assembly uses wtdbg2, racon, medaka, and RaGOO.

 ## Installation
-Prerequisties: wtdbg2, racon, medaka, RaGOO
+Prerequisties: wtdbg2, racon, medaka, RagTag
 These programs must exist on your path.

 No need to installation.
-Just execute 'HAL_0.1.sh or HAL_0.1 binary' on your linux machine.
+Just execute 'HAL_0.2.sh' on your linux machine.

 ## Usage
 ```